 My son loved pretty much everything.
 At the age of five, he could do pretty much everything without supervision.
 He still has to either wear a life jacket or have adult supervision in the main pool, and we always went up with him to the bigger slides, but he preferred going down by himself.

 We went during a pretty slow time of the year and also a slow part of the week (arrived on Sunday and left on Tuesday), so on the one night we decided to go to the restaurant, we had a very good experience.
 Many online reviewers complained that it was pricey and slow with average food.
-While it was pricey, we understand that anytime you eat in a place like this, it’s going to be just that, but it was nice to be able to leave the park, do a quick shower and change, and be sitting down to dinner less than an hour later.
+It was pricey but we knew we were in a resort.
+That's always going to cost more!
+Still, it was nice to get away from the hustle and bustle of the park.
 Maybe it was because of the slow time of year, but we felt the service was just fine, and the food was very good.
 We got mostly burgers and such, but we all got very nice sized portions and everything was good.

 They also do a story time for kids in the lobby.
 At first, there's animatronic trees and woodsy characters that put on a little 10-minute show, which is kind of fun for the kids to watch.
 After that, one of the characters comes out as well as a staff member, and the staff member reads a book.
 The sound system is a little lacking, so the kids were definitely not as engaged.
 After it's done, the kids can get their picture taken with the character, which they enjoyed.